AOL83/Remember-Me-By-Trade/README.md

 * Maggie Jury who help me with feedback and testing big thanks.
 * Liz Conway who also help with feedback and testing thank you.
 * Kevin Powell for his help and tuition in understanding responcive hamburger navigation layouts big thanks to him.
-* Traversy Media for his help tuition in understanding responsive pages, and form stylings so a big thanks as well.
+* Traversy Media for his help and tuition in understanding responsive pages, and form stylings so a big thanks as well.